PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 Find out what these things are (by conducting interviews or follow-up surveys) and address their feedback with product changes.
 Once you've done so, let them know and they'll be grateful you've taken their input seriously.
 This should persuade them into becoming promoters.

-Once you've done so, repeat the same steps for detractors who responded with 5 or 6.
+Then, repeat the same steps for detractors who responded with 5 or 6.
 You can also repeat the process again for detractors who responded from 0-4, but keep in mind that the lower their response is, the more effort it will take to improve – which may not be worthwhile.

 ## What is CSAT?